SuniCoder9567/crypt0nit3_stp1_sun1k3t/T4skPh4s3_2/R3vEng/PWNcollege.md

 # LEVEL 6.1
 Analyzing the code, I understood the C function was doing two things, In the first run -> `XOR with 0x09 for even indices` and `XOR with 0xFE for odd indices`.
-And in the Second run `The buffer was reversed for the first 9 bytes and the last 9 bytes`
+And in the second run, `The buffer was reversed for the first 9 bytes and the last 9 bytes`
 As the prev chals, I rev XOR'd it using a script where I loaded the data from a given data set :-
 ```
 DAT_00104010                                    XREF[1]:     FUN_001013b0:00101599(*)